visit-dav/visit/docs/SphynxDocs/Intro/Understanding_how_VisIt_works.rst

 located in the cell, typically by looking at the materials in neighboring cells.
 Species are variables that are associated with each material.
 For a given material, species are a further breakdown of a material.
-The distictive property of a species is that it is uniformly distributed throughout the material.
+The distinctive property of a species is that it is uniformly distributed throughout the material.
 For example, air consists of many different gases such as oxygen, nitrogen, carbon monoxide, carbon dioxide, etc.